Forensic Laboratory

 Miltispectral Imaging: Multispectral and 3D imaging generally refers to the capture of images using a variety of wave lengths such as ultra-violet and infrared.
 Once we capture an image, we can easily revert it into 3D for viewing.
 3D can reveal detail that cannot readily be seen with the naked eye.

-Multispectral imaging is also commonly used to verify authenticity of old manuscripts or antique books.
+Multispectral imaging is also commonly used to verify authenticity of parchment, old manuscripts or antique books.
 It can be used to uncover layers of obliterated or damaged writing to expose the originally written text underneath.
 Qualitative data will then be used to confirm if the properties in the paper is consistent with it’s purported age.
 For example, a multispectral analysis will show what materials are in the paper, fibre, and ink.

 Obliterated Serial Numbers: Serial numbers on firearms, vehicle VIN numbers or metal identification tags on manufactured products often become old, rusted or worn from excessive use.
 These items can also be the target of intentional disguise related to criminal activity.
 Proper identification of altered or worn serial numbers can be accomplished under most circumstances using ultra-high magnification and 3D imaging.
+Ultra-high magnification is also used extensively for the examination of broken, cut or torn materials to determine if they were once part of the same object.

 Indented Writing: can be described as the force from a writing instrument that leaves an impression on a writing surface, usually paper or a pad of papers.
 The indented impression is often obliterated by ink from the actual writing and not visible to the eye.
 Using our specialized equipment, we can identify writing up to 8 to 10 pages deep.